 Knowing the ICSE Class 10 History and Civics Syllabus helps students in preparing a proper study plan.
 It works as a map route for students.
 Just by looking at the 10th ICSE History and Civics syllabus, students can easily make out what topics they have covered and what remains.
 Thus, ICSE Class 10 History and Civics Syllabus allows students to prepare for the exam in an organised way.
-For the year, 2020-21 the syllabus was further reduced for History and Civics due to the pandemic.
-Here, we have provided the detailed Class 10 ICSE Syllabus for History and Civics.
+Here, we have provided the reduced Class 10 ICSE Syllabus for History and Civics for the year 2022.

 In this page, along with the syllabus we have also provided the exam pattern of History and Civics subjects.
 Knowing the paper pattern will provide a comprehensive understanding of the subject and help students in preparing effectively for the board exam.